karubits/karubits.gitpages.io/_posts/2022-08-12-Yubikey-and-FIDO2-SSH.md

 alias yubikey_ssh='eval "$(ssh-agent -s)" && ssh-add -K && ssh-add -L'
 ```

 > When connecting you will have a GUI prompt to enter your PIN number.
-After entering your PIN the command prompt looks like its handing, simply touch the Yubikey to complete the connection.
+After entering your PIN the command prompt will look like its handing, simply touch the Yubikey to complete the connection.
 {: .prompt-info }

-ref.
+If you would like to delete the ssk key from your Yubikey you can use the following command: </br>
+`ykman fido credentials delete ssh`

+## References

 - [Securing SSH with FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html)
 - [GitHub now supports SSH security keys](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/)

-Using a Discoveral (resident) key has several benefits:

-1. Portability: Since the private key is stored on the YubiKey, you can use it on multiple devices without having to copy or transfer the key between them.
-Just plug in the YubiKey, and you can use the resident key for authentication.
-2. Enhanced security: Resident keys are protected by the hardware security of the YubiKey.
-This makes it more difficult for an attacker to access or compromise the private key compared to when it is stored on a computer's filesystem.

-However for the best security a non-discoverable credential is preferred.
-If the key was found they would not be able to use it for ssh access.